difeng/learn_scala/README.md

-# learn scala through the book 《scala for the impatient》
+# Learn scala through the book 《scala for the impatient》
-* some demos
-* exercises of each chapter
+* Exercises of each chapter
+* Sorting algorithm implementation
+  * Merge sort
+  * Quick sort
+  * Bubble sort